 By David Cooley.

-David Cooley is co-director and office manager of the Office of Catechesis and Evangelization in the Diocese of Covington.
+David Cooley is co-director of the Office of Catechesis and Evangelization in the Diocese of Covington.